-You will be referred for ongoing outpatient physiotherapy to review you after surgery and progress your exercises.
+You may be referred for on-going outpatient physiotherapy to review you after surgery and progress your exercises.
 This will be at your nearest outpatient department.

 Returning to activities is guided by your comfort.
 We recommend increasing your physical activity slowly over the next 6 weeks.